About the Course

-Please note: the UCWE final on campus examination is held at a study centre in Dubbo, Port Macquarie, Sydney or Wagga Wagga .
-Examination centres available for each session will be dependent on demand.
-In exceptional circumstances, students unable to attend the planned examination date may be eligible for a second examination date – these situations will be determined on a case-by-case basis only.
+Please note: the UCWE final exam is held online at your home and is a closed book exam (refer to the exam dates in the schedule below).
+In exceptional circumstances, students unable to complete the exam on the scheduled examination date may be eligible for a second examination date - these situations will be determined on a case-by-case basis.